Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Planning

 \subsection{One-Shot Planning}

-One-shot personalized planning refers to generating a complete plan in a single inference pass, where a plan is represented as a structured decomposition of subgoals and decisions conditioned on user-specific constraints and latent intent.
-We analyze one-shot methods along two axes: how user signals are grounded into planning representations (\textit{Preference Induction} and \textit{Memory Conditioning}) and how plans are synthesized via compute-intensive generation (\textit{Internal Refinement}).
+One-shot personalized planning generates a complete plan within a single inference pass, where the plan is represented as a structured decomposition of subgoals and decisions conditioned on user-specific constraints and latent intent.
+We analyze this paradigm along two complementary axes: \textit{user signal grounding}, which concerns how user signals are incorporated into the planning process, and \textit{internal refinement}, which concerns how an initial plan is internally improved within the same inference pass.